 - Biodiversity genomics through time of Eastern African montane birds (currently NSF funded)

-- Manthey JD, Bourgeois Y, Yonas M & Boissinot S. (Preprint) Demographic history and dispersal ability shape genomic diversity and differentiation in Ethiopian montane forest bird (Aves: Passeriformes) populations separated by the Great Rift Valley.
+- Manthey JD, Bourgeois Y, Meheretu Y & Boissinot S. 2022.
+Varied diversification patterns and distinct demographic trajectories in Ethiopian montane forest bird (Aves: Passeriformes) populations separated by the Great Rift Valley.
 Molecular Ecology. doi: 10.1111/mec.16417

 We are studying the codiversification of Camponotus carpenter ants and their Blochmannia endosymbionts using whole genome sequencing methods and ecological data.
 We are currently focusing on North American taxa.

 - Effects of host demography on endosymbiont genome evolution